 The FHIM model structure consists of information domains, which represent a group of related information.
 The status of these health information domains is represented by the Figure 5.
 The domains are color-coded to indicate the status of completion.

-Domains that are supplied by the federal partners are represented in gray, purple color indicate that the domain is in-progress, and domains that are complete are indicated by color green.
+Domains which have not yet been modeled are represented in gray, purple color indicate that the domain is in-progress, and domains that are complete are indicated by color green.